New to SAGE in 2019.

 Africa Spectrum is an Open Access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 There is no charge for submitting a paper to the journal.

-The journal is financially supported by the GIGA Institute of African Affairs, Hamburg, and therefore does not charge an article processing charge for Open Access publication.
+The journal is financially supported by the GIGA Institute for African Affairs, Hamburg, and therefore does not charge an article processing charge for Open Access publication.

 Before submitting your manuscript to Africa Spectrum, please ensure you have read the Aims & Scope.
 For five decades, Africa Spectrum has regularly provided in-depth analyses of current issues in political, social and economic life; culture; and development in sub-Saharan Africa, including historical studies that illuminate current events on the continent.